f3d-app/f3d/doc/user/13-LIMITATIONS_AND_TROUBLESHOOTING.md

 VDB file formats rely on [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) and VTK libraries.
 It currently comes with some known limitations:

-- VDB Grid files are opened with a hard-coded 0.1 sampling rate.
 - The `vdb` plugin is not shipped in the python wheels yet.

 ### Gaussian splatting